metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 > Van Dine 18: A crime in a detective story must never turn out to be an accident or a suicide.

 I can name several excellent mysteries in which a death turns out to be either accident or suicide; the interesting part is that those stories still involve criminal behavior (usually other murders).
 For example, in Lee Child's *The Enemy*, the death which kicks the plot into motion is a heart attack with natural causes.
-(There are others throughout the story.)
+(There are more deaths throughout the story.)
 However, it is generally true that there must be criminal activity involved for the plot to feel worthwhile.

 > Van Dine 19: The motives for all crimes in detective stories should be personal.